the1lab/1lab/src/Cat/Morphism/StrongEpi.lagda.md

 # Images

-Now we come to the _raison d'etre_ for strong epimorphisms: [Images].
+Now we come to the _raison d'être_ for strong epimorphisms: [Images].
 The definition of image we use is very complicated, and the justification is already present there, but the short of it is that the image of a morphism $f : a \to b$ is a monomorphism $\im(f) \mono b$ which is